Jun 04, 2021

 Biden’s Civilian Climate Corps Works Toward Greater Outdoor Inclusion

-President Joe Biden inspires a new form of patriotism in the United States: one based on pride in the environment and its many amazing natural features.
+President Joe Biden inspires a new form of patriotism in the United States: one based on pride in our outdoor landscapes and public lands.

 Out of 450 national parks, fewer than 25% celebrate or commemorate communities of color, women, or other traditionally underrepresented groups.
 This has often left minority groups feeling excluded in public lands.